Yvand/azd-functions-spfx-custom-api/spfx-solution/README.md

 1. Go to the API access page and approve the request for `azd-function-spfx-custom-api`.

-1. Add the webpart `CustomApiWebPart` to a page, edit its properties and save the changes.
+1. Add the webpart `CustomAPI` to a page, edit its properties and publish the page.